-You can buy cat grass kits that include everything that you need to get started, including a planter, soil, and seeds.
+You can buy cat grass kits that include everything you need to get started, including a planter, soil, and seeds.

 It’s also possible to buy bags of seeds, so you can plant them however you like.
 This works out as a more cost-effective option if you’re looking to offer your cat grass all year round.
 Some brands offer one type of grass seed, such as solely wheat or oats, while others offer a blend.
 You may find that your cat prefers one type of grass to another.

 We recommend selecting a brand that uses organic and non-GMO seeds.

 Why Do Cats Eat Grass?